3,000 WA Kaiser staffers will strike if deal not reached soon

 The strike announcement comes a week after more than 75,000 Kaiser workers in other states, and in some parts of Southwest Washington, walked off the job for three days in what union leaders called the largest health care worker strike in recent U.S. history.

-Early Friday, the larger Coalition of Kaiser Permanente Unions, which represents about 85,000 health care workers in other parts of the country, announced it had come to an agreement with Kaiser management on the national contract, with the help of acting U.S. Labor Secretary Julie Su.
+Early Friday, the larger Coalition of Kaiser Permanente Unions, which represents tens of thousands of health care workers in other parts of the country, announced it had come to an agreement with Kaiser management on the national contract, with the help of acting U.S. Labor Secretary Julie Su.
 A local contract for Washington Kaiser facilities, however, has yet to be finalized.

 A Washington spokesperson for the health care giant said this week that bargaining teams returned to the table Thursday, and that Kaiser “remains committed to reaching an agreement that is good for our employees, our members, and our organization.”